Western media: Criticism

 In the 1970s, some scholars in communications studies, such as Oliver Boyd-Barrett, Jeremy Tunstall and Elihu Katz, advanced a "media imperialism" perspective.
-This theory posits that there is an "iniquitous flow of cultural production from the First to the Third World ... whereby the media of advanced capitalist economies were able to substantially influence, if not actually determine, the nature of cultural production and consumption within Third World countries," leading to cultural hegemonization in favor of individualism and consumerism.
+This theory posits that there is an "iniquitous flow of cultural production from the First to the Third World, whereby the media of advanced capitalist economies were able to substantially influence, if not actually determine, the nature of cultural production and consumption within Third World countries," leading to cultural hegemonization in favor of individualism and consumerism.
 Lee Kuan Yew of Singapore, Hindu nationalists in India, and the Chinese authorities have all pressed for restrictions on Western media in their respective nations, viewing it as a possible threat to Asian values.
 Other scholars, such as Fred Fejes, Daniël Biltereyst and Hamid Naficy, have criticized the "media imperialism" theory, arguing that it unjustifiably relies on a "hypodermic needle model" of media effects, overstates the influences of media on the audience's behavior and views, and romanticizes "national culture" unduly.

+From Iran

 From India

 In 2015, Arnab Goswami, the former editor-in-chief of India's most popular English news channel Times Now, criticised the hegemony of Western media has ruined the balance of power that is required.
 He also supported his argument by citing that US and UK together contribute 74% of the source of global news, whereas all of Asia contributes only 3%.
 He said.
 "If I had to summarise that in one line, it basically says that Indians are the 'least insular people, most open-minded', 'Americans are the most insular people', but they have complete dominance over the global narrative in terms of news."

-In 2020, three Reuters investigative journalists, Raphael Satter, Christopher Bing and Jack Stubbs who were conducting an investigation about a hack-for-hire company based in India forcefully took a photograph of Kumar, a small scale Indian herbal businessman for an alleged hacker Sumit Gupta of Belltrox.
-Kumar had showed his identity proof that he is not the alleged hacker but one of the three journalists took his photograph and used in their story.
-The businessman was questioned by the police, his reputation damaged, suffered business loss and later relocated to a small town.
-Reuters later admitted to an error of mistaken identity caused by the businessman’s sharing of same address with the alleged hacker.

 From China

-Following the Chinese 2014 Kunming attack, in which 31 people were killed, probably by Xinjiang secessionists, Chinese state media and Chinese social media users criticized major Western media outlets that placed quotation marks around the word "terrorism" in news articles about the event.
+Following the Chinese 2014 Kunming attack, Chinese state media and Chinese social media users criticized major Western media outlets that placed quotation marks around the word "terrorism" in news articles about the event.
 While some Chinese Internet users interpreted the quotation marks as attribution to the statements of the Chinese government, others accused the Western media of sympathizing with the separatists.
 China accused "Western commentators, with their focus on Uighur rights, of hypocrisy and double standards on terrorism."